miyamot0/R-pi/README.md

 The current process using a REST-based API to enable statistical operations by webapps and other mobile applications which cannot (or don't want to) communicate with R locally.

+Communication with the server (once vetted and secured, of course), allows curl-based communication between your current pages/server and the R-server.

 ### Version
 1.0.0.0 alpha